Harry Wright (Australian footballer): Cricket

 As a cricketer Wright was a wicket-keeper and one of the three first-class matches that he played was a Sheffield Shield encounter, against South Australia in the 1904/05 season.
 He finished his career with three catches and five stumpings to go with his 49 runs at 24.50.

+Death

+He died at his residence at West Melbourne, Victoria on 19 March 1950.